vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:function:: byte::byte() = default

+   Constructs a :cpp:class:`byte` object with its default value.

+   This constructor is explicitly defaulted.

+.. cpp:function:: constexpr byte::byte(std::uint8_t value) noexcept

+   Constructs a :cpp:class:`byte` object with an initial value.

 .. cpp:class:: word

-   Word data.
+   Word class on the architecture.
    A word is 16-bit wide.

-   This type SHALL be trivial and standard-layout.
+   This type is trivial and standard-layout.

 .. cpp:function:: static constexpr std::size_t word::size() noexcept